ritza-co/internal-articles/docs/cloudflare-rwsdk-real-time.md

 ### The Tradeoffs to Consider

-Using RedwoodSDK means accepting a framework dependency for infrastructure decisions.
-You get less visibility into underlying Cloudflare Workers patterns and may encounter abstraction overhead when debugging or optimizing performance.
+RedwoodSDK follows a "zero magic" philosophy with minimal abstraction over Cloudflare Workers.
+The framework generates standard Cloudflare Workers code and uses native Web APIs directly.
+The main tradeoff is framework dependency for infrastructure decisions, but you maintain full visibility into the underlying code.

 ### When to Choose RedwoodSDK

-RedwoodSDK shines for rapid prototyping and development velocity.
-If you want consistent patterns across authentication, real-time features, and database management with framework-managed infrastructure complexity, it's an excellent choice.
+RedwoodSDK excels when you want React server components, automatic real-time features, and built-in authentication while maintaining platform transparency.
+It's designed for developers who understand Cloudflare Workers but want framework-provided solutions for common patterns like WebSocket management and user sessions.

 ### When to Stick with Cloudflare Workers

-Choose Cloudflare Workers when you need direct control over Workers configuration and optimization.
-It's also better when you want to understand underlying platform primitives or implement custom architecture patterns not supported by RedwoodSDK.
+Choose Cloudflare Workers when you're building custom infrastructure patterns that don't fit standard web application models, or when you want to learn the platform primitives from first principles.
+RedwoodSDK assumes you want React-based server rendering and real-time capabilities.

 ## Further Reading

 ### Cloudflare Workers Resources

-If you want to dive deeper into raw Cloudflare Workers development, explore the [Cloudflare Workers documentation](https://developers.cloudflare.com/workers/).
+If you want to dive deeper into Cloudflare Workers development, explore the [Cloudflare Workers documentation](https://developers.cloudflare.com/workers/).
 The [Durable Objects guide](https://developers.cloudflare.com/durable-objects/) provides comprehensive coverage of stateful edge computing patterns.

 ### RedwoodSDK Documentation